Direct care worker at Dubuque nursing home tests positive for COVID-19

 Iowa Department of Public Health Deputy Director Sarah Reisetter said during a press conference that the state’s policy is to wait until three residents in a care facility test positive before it is deemed an outbreak.

-An outbreak among patients and staff in a long-term care facility propelled Linn County to the top of the state in terms of total overall cases.
+An outbreak among patients and staff in such a facility propelled Linn County to the top of the state in terms of total overall cases.
 As of Sunday, 71 of Linn County’s 175 COVID-19 cases stemmed from that outbreak, as did six deaths, according to Reynolds.

 Day said her mother, 81, has lived at Hawkeye for 12 years.

-But with a history of pneumonia and lung capacity lessened by living in a wheel chair, Day’s mother likely would not survive if she contracted the coronavirus, Day said.
+But with a history of pneumonia and lung capacity lessened by being confined to a wheelchair, Day’s mother likely would not survive if she contracted the coronavirus, Day said.

 Reynolds said her policy also requires facilities to report if two or more residents or workers have any respiratory illness.